 The first sign may be a “nail streak,” a narrow, dark stripe under the nail.
 ALM usually develops on the thumb or big toe; however, it can occur under any fingernail or toenail.
 Not all nail streaks are melanoma; many dark-skinned people may have nail streaks that are completely benign.
 Most cases of ALM on the nails occur on the big toe or thumb.
 As the spot of ALM grows, your nail might begin to crack or break altogether, especially as it advances to later stages.

 Other Things to Know About Acral Lentiginous Melanoma

-- As an ALM tumor increases in size, it usually becomes more irregular in shape and color (although some ALM lesions can be lightly colored or colorless).
+As an ALM tumor increases in size, it usually becomes more irregular in shape and color (although some ALM lesions can be lightly colored or colorless).

-- The surface of the ALM lesion may remain flat, even as the tumor invades deeply into the skin.
+The surface of the ALM lesion may remain flat, even as the tumor invades deeply into the skin.

-- Thickening ALM on the sole of the foot can make walking painful and be mistaken for a plantar wart.
+Thickening ALM on the sole of the foot can make walking painful and be mistaken for a plantar wart.

 The surface of a spot of ALM may also start out smooth and become bumpier or rougher as it evolves.
 If a tumor begins to grow from the cancerous skin cells, the skin will become more bulbous, discolored, and rough to the touch.